The Real Cost of a Ferrari

 No Good for a Ferrari

 Cheap Fake Ferraris in Spain

-Police in Valencia recently arrested eight people who were using fibre-glass pieces and faked deluxe model badges to transform ordinary cars into fake Ferraris and Aston Martins.
+Police in Valencia, Spain, recently arrested eight people who were using fibre-glass pieces and faked deluxe model badges to transform ordinary cars into fake Ferraris and Aston Martins.

 The converted vehicles were sold online at prices well below the market rate for genuine vehicles.

 But even with the huge cost savings, a fake Ferrari would be of little use in my part of the world unless the vehicle they converted was originally a 4WD with plenty of clearance beneath it.